georgelele1/COMP6713/eval/outputs/REPORT_baseline_comparison_EN.md

 ## 5. Prediction Distribution, Confusion Matrix, and Class Bias Analysis

-Using the two [predictions.csv](/D:/PyCharmProjects/comment_sa/outputs/bert_baseline/test/predictions.csv) files and the corresponding [confusion_matrix_raw.png](/D:/PyCharmProjects/comment_sa/outputs/bert_baseline/test/confusion_matrix_raw.png) and [confusion_matrix_raw.png](/D:/PyCharmProjects/comment_sa/outputs/flan_t5_baseline/test/confusion_matrix_raw.png), it is possible to analyze the class bias of the two models more completely.
-Prediction distribution alone shows which labels a model prefers to produce, while the confusion matrix shows which true classes are being pushed into which predicted classes.
+Prediction distribution alone shows which labels a model prefers to produce, while the confusion matrix shows which true classes are being pushed into which predicted classes, this enables a more comprehensive observation of the category bias issues of the two models.

 ### 5.1 BERT Baseline